marrbor/go-state-machine/README.md

 ## usage
 1. write plant uml state machine diagram.
-    1. Do not define named `shutdown` event since it reserved internal using.
 1. write state transition code:
-    1. define type to hold action and guard functions.
     1. Prototype of action function is `func() time.Duration` (defined as type `Action`).
     1. Prototype of guard function is `func() bool` (defined as type `Guard`).
     1. Both action and guard function must be started with upper case since they will be called from [reflect package](https://golang.org/pkg/reflect/).
-        1. `func Shutdown() {}` have to be implement.
-It will be call when `statemachine.Stop()` calls.
-If not implement it, `NewStateMachine` will return error.
+    1. `func (t *T) Shutdown() {}` hook method have to be implement.
+It will be called back just before state machine stopped.
-            - func `Shutdown` haven't any arguments/return value.
+      - func `Shutdown` haven't any arguments and return value.
-    1. generate StateMachine via `NewStateMachine` function with the diagram.
+    1. generate and start StateMachine via `NewStateMachine` function with the diagram.
-    1. run StateMachine
+      - If all action methods, all guard methods, and Shutdown method are not implement it, `NewStateMachine` will return error.
     1. send Event to StateMachine
-    1. Listen StateMachine response when send Shutdown event to StateMachine.
+    1. Listen StateMachine response when sent event that transit to end state t to StateMachine.

 ### example